-This was the band's debut single taken from the album Introducing The Style Council.
+The band's debut single taken from the album Introducing The Style Council.
 The song reached #4 in the UK, and was the first of sixteen Top 40 hits for the band.
 It's just a pity that the sleeve was so bland!

 This was the third hit single for the British band, peaking at #3 in the British Singles Chart.
 The track was part of a double-A side with Paris Match.